adicarlisle/QA-Group-Project/README.md

 - Docker for containerisation

-- Kubernetes to deploy container pods to the cloud infrastructure and for load balancing
+- Kubernetes to deploy container pods to the cloud infrastructure

 - Nginx for load balancing

-The initial build server was based on an AWS t2.micro instance, this proved to be insufficient, especially for building containers in Docker, so we tackled this problem by rebuilding using a single AWS T3.medium instance.
+The initial build server was based on an AWS t2.micro instance to keep costs as low as possible, this proved to be insufficient, especially for building containers in Docker, so we tackled this problem by rebuilding using an AWS T3.medium instance instead.
 ![Terraform](images/Terraform.png)

 ## Project Management: